mani-barathi/Octave/README.md

     * **react-router-dom** - To manage routing between different pages(Home, Library, Search)
 * **Firebase** - Baas (Backend as a Service)
     * **Firestore** - NoSQL database
+    * **Authentication** - SignIn & SignUp functionality using Email and Password verification
     * **Storage** - Cloud Storage for uploading and serving Songs

 ### To run this on Local machine